 Click here for a downloadable PDF press release.

 Click a thumbnail below to download high resolution press images.
+To view additional photographic images from this project visit this link.
 All photographs © Kim Stringfellow 2014-2015.
-Reproduction of these images requires that the copyright credit, title and link to mojaveproject.org accompany any electronic and printed use of these images.
+Reproduction of any images require that the copyright, credit, title and link to mojaveproject.org accompany any electronic and printed use of these images.